The very first thing that most of us think of when we hear the word “prostitution” is selling your body for sex in order to get money.

 Teresa had the same problem: she had established a small retail chain that began attracting a larger clientele after a few years.
 The only problem was that despite her rising popularity, she had begun to lose her passion and was having a serious crisis.
 A part of her deep down felt that her business had completely lost its identity and didn’t feel like “hers” anymore.
 I suggested that perhaps she had “given away” her artistic integrity in exchange for a more generic image.
-Reflecting on this, she realised that she had neglected to stay true to her authentic voice and allowed the temptation of popularity (in expense of her real vision) to take over.
+Reflecting on this, she realized that she had neglected to stay true to her authentic voice and allowed the temptation of popularity (in expense of her real vision) to take over.

-Applying Soulwork to the Inner Prostitute
+Applying Inner Work to the Inner Prostitute

 Everything we have been conditioned to believe is “us” cannot bring us a sense of security or comfort.
-How can a personality that fluctuates, a body that ages, a job that is temporary, a family that is transient or a mind whose thoughts we can’t control really inspire self-belief?
+How can a personality that fluctuates, a body that ages, a job that is temporary, a family that is transient, or a mind whose thoughts we can’t control really inspire self-belief?
 In order to learn from the inner Prostitute and reclaim our integrity, we must reconnect with that place in us which never changes.
 That place is Consciousness itself.

 When it comes to examining the effects of the inner Prostitute in your life, it’s important to approach it from the perspective that it is a part of the basic ego structure so you can see it objectively without identifying with it.

 The inner Prostitute isn’t your enemy, nor is it something to be ashamed of.
-Instead, it is a normal defence mechanism present within all of us to varying degrees.
+Instead, it is a normal defense mechanism present within all of us to varying degrees.
 You don’t need to “fix it” or make it somehow magically disappear, but you do need to simply become aware of it.
 When you become aware of it, you can love it the way it is without permitting it to dictate your actions or decisions.

 Here are some questions you can ask to become aware of your inner Prostitute and how it impacts different areas of your life:

-- In what areas of my life have I chosen to sacrifice my authentic and soulful needs for money, physical possessions, popularity, security, comfort or respect?
+- In what areas of my life have I chosen to sacrifice my authentic and soulful needs for money, physical possessions, popularity, security, comfort, or respect?